Armando Alfageme

-Armando André Alfageme Palacios ([aɾˈman.do al.faˈxe.me]; born 3 November 1990) is a Peruvian professional footballer who plays as a midfielder for Universitario in the Peruvian Primera División.
+Armando André Alfageme Palacios ([aɾˈman.do al.faˈxe.me]; born 3 November 1990) is a Peruvian professional footballer who plays as a midfielder for Club Deportivo Universidad de San Martín de Porres.

 Career

 Early career

 Alfageme began his career with Universitario, making his debut on 6 December 2009 against Melgar.
 He started the match and Universitario lost 5–0.
 He soon moved to UTC Cajamarca, making his debut for them on 24 February 2013 against Ayacucho in a Primera División match.
 He came on as an 80th-minute substitute for Víctor Guazá Lucumí as UTC Cajamarca won 3–1.

 Deportivo Municipal

 After a season with UTC Cajamarca Alfageme signed with Peruvian Segunda División side, Deportivo Municipal.
 He made his debut for the side on 27 April 2014 against Sport Victoria.
 He came on as an 88th-minute substitute for Óscar Vega as Deportivo Municipal drew the match 1–1.
 He scored his first professional goal of his career on 31 August 2014 in a Segunda División match against Willy Serrato.
 His 49th-minute goal to give Municipal the lead however was not enough as Serrato came back to equalize in the 69th minute and draw the match 1–1.
 After Deportivo Municipal earned promotion to the Primera División, Alfageme scored his first first division goal on 16 May 2015 against Sport Huancayo.
 He scored the first goal in a six-goal encounter that ended 3–3.